 What speech have you heard all before?

-What what words have you heard in every single Obama speech since I first appeared on the national scene?
+What words have you heard in every single Obama speech since I first appeared on the national scene?

 How many times do you think I should use the word hope in my next speech?

-These are all these would all be lessons of enormous educative value.
+These would all be lessons of enormous educative value.

-And they got a big picture in there of President Obama and a big picture of Vice President Biden.
+They got a big picture in there of President Obama and a big picture of Vice President Biden.

-Uh and every time I see that picture of Vice President Biden on the wall, I can't I'm oftentimes I'm laughing so much, I uh I I I'm basically at risk of being carded off to Gitmo for disrespect to the Vice President.
+And every time I see that picture of Vice President Biden on the wall, I can't, oftentimes I'm laughing so much.

-But I don't really mind if you gotta have uh the cult of personality, stick the picture of the president and the vice president at the border posts as you come into the country, and that's it.
+If you've got to have the cult of personality, stick the picture of the president and the vice president of the border posts as you come into the country, and that's it.

 That's it.